anderssandstrom/ecmc_target_muts_logger/README.md

 ### Encoder

 AMO encoder should be conneted to the black cable with heidenhain connector.
-This is interbally conencted to EL5021 (slave 1).
+This is internally conencted to EL5021 (slave 1).

 ### Telemess sensors